SidonTheTroll/Erstes-Jahr/Practical/Biology/4-identification-of-animals.md

 Species: *hepatica*

 1. It is endoparasite in ruminants
-2. Mouth lise at the front end surrounded by oral sucker.
+2. Mouth lies at the front end surrounded by oral sucker.
-3. Genital pore lise in between the two suckers.
+3. Genital pore lies in between the two suckers.
 4. Excretory pore occurs on the ventral side at the extreme posterior end.
 5. Ventral sucker lies before oral sucker